 #5 Internally, it can be hard to show progress.

 This might not be an issue in all companies, but it’s still worth mentioning.
 Executives love demos to assess progress, and these demos are usually based around the product’s user interface.
 The challenge with APIs is that they don’t have a UI—it’s just code.
 And for most people, it’s hard to gauge progress just by looking at code.
-There’s nothing worse than losing the trust of your Executive Team due to lack of understanding.
+There’s nothing worse than losing the trust of your Executive Team due to a lack of understanding.

 To mitigate this, plan to build small applications with a UI that consumes the services exposed in the API.
 That will help your audience see that you are making progress, and it’s also a great way to test your API by consuming it in the same way that a customer would.
-Although the focus should ultimately be on the functionality, and not on a polished UI, this approach may be needed to keep your Executive Team and other departments engaged and supportive.
-Account for it in your capacity planning, make sure to create stories for this activity and plan for the time needed in your sprint.
+Although the focus should ultimately be on the functionality and not on a polished UI, this approach may be needed to keep your Executive Team and other departments engaged and supportive.
+Account for it in your capacity planning, make sure to create stories for this activity, and plan for the time needed in your sprint.

 What To Read Next

 - How to Become a Great Product Leader

 - How to Use Design Thinking to Build Better IoT Products

 Adding an API to your product can bring a significant competitive advantage and increased revenue.
 In our connected world and the era of the Internet of Things, not having an API could be the difference between rapid adoption or being left behind by the competition.

 But, as alluring as it might be, you need to consider all the challenges ahead and ensure that your company is ready to support this initiative with not only engineering but with everything it entails across all departments.